Criminal Injury Claim Despite Previous Convictions: Solicitor sets out in a Q & A when you can claim compensation

 2. You received only service disciplinary proceedings;

-3. There exist exceptional reason not to withhold or reduce a criminal injuries payment to you.
+3. There exists an exceptional reason not to withhold or reduce a criminal injuries payment to you.

 How to make your criminal injuries claim